JimmyJ-D/World_Weather_Analysis/README.md

 ### Deliverable 2: Creating a Travel Map

-Using the retrieve weather data we developed a user search interface for vacationers maximum and minimal ideal temperatures at their potential vacation destination.
+Using the retrieved weather data we developed a user's search interface for vacationers, maximum and minimal ideal temperatures at their potential vacation destination.
 Using Google Maps API we able to show those destination on a marker layer map.
 ![vacation_serarch_folder](https://github.com/JimmyJ-D/World_Weather_Analysis/blob/main/Vacation_Itinerary/WeatherPy_travel_map_markers.png)

 ### Deliverable 3: Create an itinerary